 R993-1.
-Purpose: To provide policy related to State Board of Regents and Office of the Commissioner records access and management matters pursuant to the Government Records Access and Management Act (GRAMA), Utah Code Title 63, Chapter 2.
+Purpose: To provide policy related to Board of Higher Education and Office of the Commissioner records access and management matters pursuant to the Government Records Access and Management Act (GRAMA), Utah Code Title 63, Chapter 2.

 2.1.
 Utah Code §63G-2-204(2) (Rules for Requests for Records)